jsmith/school/bio1001/midterm2.md

 ## Transfer RNA
 There are many types of *transfer RNAs* (tRNAs) in the cell.
 Each has a specific *anticodon* sequence and carries a specific amino acid.
 An anticodon matches with a complementary codon.
 The anticodon must be antiparallel so that the functional groups match up and the bonds are able to be formed.

-*Aminoacyl-tRNA synthases* match tRNA with a specific amino acid.
+*Aminoacyl-tRNA synthetase* match tRNA with a specific amino acid.
 There are 20 different kinds of this protein, all which catalyze the formation of a covalent bond between the tRNA and an amino acid to form *aminoacyl tRNA*.
 This process is called *charging tRNA*.
 The amino acid attaches to the 3' end of the tRNA.

 ## Ribosomes
 The ribosome is divided into a large sub-unit and a small sub-unit which join over the mRNA. *Ribosomal RNAs* (*rRNAs*) catalyzes the formation of *peptide bonds* between the amino acids.